autoplot/documentation/javadoc/org/autoplot/help/AutoplotHelpSystem.md

+# org.autoplot.help.AutoplotHelpSystem

-# org.autoplot.help.AutoplotHelpSystemEncapsulates JavaHelp functionality for convenient access by components.
+Encapsulates JavaHelp functionality for convenient access by components.

 ***
 <a name="displayDefaultHelp"></a>
 # displayDefaultHelp